To Top

 The amendment allowed the Seminole Tribe to add new forms of gambling like several table games and in-person sports betting at its physical casinos within Florida’s borders.
 It also defined online sports betting throughout Florida via the Hard Rock Bets app as taking place on tribal lands because the servers hosting that activity were on Seminole territory.

-Within Florida, the Seminole Tribe has already made it plain that it will attempt to expand its domination over online gambling to include online casino play.
+Florida then made some changes to state law play.
 A certain set of circumstances could mean ramifications throughout the rest of the country, too.

 Should SCOTUS hear the appeal and then uphold the appellate court opinion, other state and tribal governments could take that as a tacit approval of the system that Florida and the Seminole Tribe have worked out.
 They could try to replicate it.